arthtyagi/coronabot/README.md

 - [x] Worldwide Count of Confirmed Cases, recoveries and death.
 - [x] US Count for Confirmed Cases and Death
 - [ ] Support for India.
-- [ ] Posts from coronavirus subreddit every 5 minutes.
+- [ ] Posts from coronavirus subreddit every 5 minutes. ( Almost done )

 It's live on (Twitter)[twitter.com/thecovidude)